Stick-slip in a stack: how slip dissonance reveals aging: Discussion and Conclusion

-We have defined the rigid and compliant driving regimes, as characterized by the relative order-of-magnitude estimation of the respective stiffness ratio $\Phi$.
+\textit{Stiffness ratio.} We have defined the stiff and compliant driving regimes, as characterized by the relative order-of-magnitude estimation of the respective stiffness ratio $\Phi$.
 Identifying an equivalent of $\Phi$ in systems with more intricate geometries, such as fault networks, might contribute to clarifying their dynamics and help slip predictions.
 Hence, a more systematic exploration of the response of stacks with varying $\Phi$ would be of great interest.

 However, we are currently restricted to a limited range of $\Phi$.
-For our numerics, low-$\Phi$ are challenging due to a combination of the assumption of finite rotations and finite machine precision.
-To be able to continue sliding indefinitely our model should be extended with the possibility to reset the local deformation along the frictional interface to a zero average while keeping the identical stress state.
-In contrast, high-$\Phi$ are challenging experimentally.
-For too high driving stiffness the motor/lever system can no longer be considered rigid, invalidating the relation between global ($\Delta F$) and local ($\Delta\mu_a$) force drops (\cref{eq:DR_DF_multi}).
-Instead, slab materials with low shear stiffness tend to be adhesive~\cite{Viswanathan2017} corresponding to a different class of frictional properties.
+For our numerics, low-$\Phi$ are challenging due to a combination of the assumption of small rotations and finite machine precision.
+To be able to continue sliding indefinitely, our model should be extended with the possibility to reset the local deformation along the frictional interface to a zero average while keeping the identical stress state.
+In contrast, high-$\Phi$ are challenging experimentally with the current setup.
+If the driving stiffness is increased, the motor/lever system can no longer be considered rigid, invalidating the relation between global ($\Delta F$) and local ($\Delta\mu_a$) force drops (\cref{eq:DR_DF_multi}).
+Instead, if the shear stiffness of the slab materials is significantly lowered, a different class of frictional properties is expected as soft materials tend to be adhesive~\cite{Viswanathan2017}.